PrefectHQ/prefect/docs/concepts/projects.md

 - the project `prefect.yaml` file is loaded; first, the `prefect.yaml` `build` section is loaded and all variable and block references are resolved.
 The steps are then run in the order provided
 - next, the `push` section is loaded and all variable and block references are resolved; the steps within this section are then run in the order provided
-- lastly, the `pull` section is templated with any step outputs but *is not run*.
+- next, the `pull` section is templated with any step outputs but *is not run*.
 Note that block references are _not_ hydrated for security purposes - block references are always resolved at runtime
-- Next, the project `deployment.yaml` file is loaded.
+- next, the project `deployment.yaml` file is loaded.
 All variable and block references are resolved.
 All flags provided via the `prefect deploy` CLI are then overlaid on the values loaded from the file.
-- The final step occurs when the fully realized deployment specification is registered with the Prefect API
+- lastly, the final step occurs when the fully realized deployment specification is registered with the Prefect API

 Anytime a step is run, the following actions are taken in order: